Japan's Home Appliance Recycling Law: What You Cannot Throw Away

 What if I do not know the original store?

 Ask your municipality or a participating appliance retailer.
-METI also points residents to appliance recycling information and the Home Appliance Recycling Ticket Center.
+Official guidance and the Home Appliance Recycling Ticket Center point residents toward recycling-ticket and designated collection routes.

 Are microwaves covered by this law?